 Found to have violated both provisions, "Dr. Maldonado" could not save her professional life by touting her "Juris Doctor" degree.
 Despite what it may say on her law school diploma, she "used the title 'Doctor' which was a deliberate and calculated move that Ms. Maldonado intended to be misleading" to gain access to a physician.
 "We doubt that Ms. Maldonado would have used the title 'Doctor' if she was calling any other professional office."
 While her claim to this title may have been "partially true," using it in this context amounted to an intentional misrepresentation.

-Though she is only licensed in the District of Columbia, the Court nonetheless "disbarred" Maldonado for these and other infractions—a move that may prompt reciprocal discipline and the revocation of her D.C.
+Though she was only licensed in the District of Columbia, the Maryland Court nonetheless "disbarred" Maldonado for these and other infractions—a move that prompted reciprocal discipline and the revocation of her D.C.
 Bar membership.
-If so, Maldonado could no longer claim the title of "lawyer."
+As a result, Maldonado may no longer claim the title of "lawyer."

 But all is not lost.
 Since courts can't revoke her degree, Maldonado shall forever remain a Juris "Doctor."